ModifAmorphic/outward/Transmorphic/README.md

 # Change Logs

 ## Latest Release ${PACKAGE_VERSION}
+  - Added Enchanting Crafting Menu.
+  - Fixed issue recipe list where scrollbar appeared to be at the top of the list when it was not after closing reopening a menu.

+## Release 1.0.1
 - Transmogs for Backpacks, Lanterns and Lexicons
   - As with Armor and Weapons, an item must be equipped before adding or removing a transmog.
   - **Backpacks must be empty!**